 Table 12 presents our results.
-Columns (1) - (8) show that this is indeed the case.
+Columns (1) - (7) show that this is indeed the case.
 While Chinese import competition is associated with greater outsourcing, this relationship is attenuated in states with relatively flexible labor regulation.
 This is supportive of our proposition that rigid labor laws, by increasing the cost of employing labor, may increase firm incentives to cut marginal costs by outsourcing more with increased import competition.
-A 10 percentage point change in the import penetration ratio increases outsourcing by 0.16-0.22 percentage points less in states with flexible labor regulation.
+A 10 percentage point change in the import penetration ratio increases outsourcing by 0.16-0.24 percentage points less in states with flexible labor regulation.
+Columns (8) - (9) use the alternate outsourcing indicator as a dependent variable.
 Results remain qualitatively robust across all columns of Table 12.
 To bolster our argument, we undertake the following two estimations.

-Placebo First, we estimate a placebo regression following 12 for outsourcing of professional jobs.
+Placebo First, we estimate a placebo regression following 14 for outsourcing of professional jobs.
 Note that labor laws under the Indian Factories Act do not apply to professional workers, who perform skilled tasks.
-If the mechanism we have in mind explains the differential relationship between import competition and outsourcing in states with more flexible labor regulation, we would not expect to find it for outsourcing of professional jobs20.
+If the mechanism we have in mind explains the differential relationship between import competition and outsourcing in states with more flexible labor regulation, we would not expect to find it for outsourcing of professional jobs21.